You can navigate scene views (SceneView or LocalSceneView) by:

-- Using built-in navigation (described on this page), such as panning, zooming, and changing pitch
+- Using built-in navigation, such as panning, zooming, and changing pitch.

 Built-in navigation

-The scene view has a number of built-in gestures that allow you to navigate a scene (3D).
+Scene views have a number of built-in gestures that allow you to navigate a scene.

 Basic navigation

-Basic navigation for scene views is the same as navigation for map views:
+Navigation for scene views is the same as navigation for a map view.
+The following table summarizes the built-in navigation capabilities of the SceneView and LocalSceneView:

 Advanced navigation

-Scene views have additional navigation not found in map views:
+Scene views have additional navigation not found in a map view:

 Programmatically change camera position

-Your applications can programmatically navigate a 3D scene by creating a new camera and setting it to the scene view.
+Your applications can programmatically navigate a 3D scene by creating a new camera and setting it to the view you are working with.
 A camera defines the location from which you are viewing the scene.

 Set the camera